Emotional Support Animal (ESA)

 - Teaching or research laboratories.

-- Classrooms or other facilities or activities involving demonstration or research animals.
+- Classrooms or other facilities involving demonstration or research animals.

-- Mechanical rooms or custodial closets such as boiler rooms, facility equipment rooms, electrical closets, and elevator control rooms, and similar spaces.
+- Mechanical rooms or custodial closets, including boiler rooms, facility equipment rooms, electrical closets, elevator control rooms, and similar spaces.

-- Areas where personal protective clothing or equipment are necessary.
+- Areas requiring personal protective clothing or equipment.

-- Such other areas where the Service Animal may be endangered or constitute a danger to persons or animals.
+- Any other areas where the Service Animal may be at risk or pose a danger to persons or other animals.

-- Areas where the presence of the Service Animal would cause or require a fundamental alteration of the University’s program or activity.
+- Areas where the presence of the Service Animal would necessitate a fundamental alteration of the University's program or activity.

 - Handler is responsible for keeping the animal within the Handler’s residence.
+ESAs are only permitted on campus where other animals are allowed.
 ESAs are not permitted in University buildings.
-ESAs are only permitted on campus where other animals are allowed.

-- Responsible for keeping the ESA in an appropriate container, at all times, when the Handler is not in the room with the animal.
+- Responsible for keeping the ESA in an appropriate crate at all times when the Handler is not in the room with the animal.

-- Attending to and being in full control of the ESA when transporting the animal for elimination.
-The ESA must have a harness, leash, tether, or be transported in an appropriate enclosure whenever it is outside of the resident room of where it is housed.
-The ESA may be excluded from University campus if it behaves in an unacceptable way and the Handler does not or is unable to control the ESA.
-(Uncontrolled barking, jumping on other people, or running away from the handler are some examples of unacceptable behavior for an ESA.)
+- Attending to and being in complete control of the ESA when transporting the animal for elimination.
+The ESA must have a harness, leash, tether or be transported in an appropriate enclosure whenever it is outside of the resident room where it is housed.
+The ESA may be excluded from the University campus if it behaves in an unacceptable way and the Handler does not or cannot control the ESA.
+(Uncontrolled barking, jumping on other people, or running away from the Handler are some examples of unacceptable behavior for an ESA.)

 - Handler is responsible for the actions of the ESA, including, but not limited to, any bodily injury or property damage.